rochars/wavefile/README.md

 ```

 ## Create wave files from scratch
 You must inform the number of channels, the sample rate, the bit depth and the samples (in this order).
-The samples are arrays of numbers, and may be multi-dimensional if the there is more than one channel.
+The samples are an array of numbers.
+The array may be multidimensional if there is more than one channel.

 Possible values for the bit depth are:
 "4" - 4-bit IMA-ADPCM
 "8" - 8-bit
 "8a" - 8-bit A-Law
 "8m" - 8-bit mu-Law
 "16" - 16-bit
 "24" - 24-bit
 "32" - 32-bit
 "32f" - 32-bit floating point
 "64" - 64-bit floating point

 ```javascript